brunof-dev/tracker/README.md

 # tracker
-Person detection, re-ID, tracking and counting
+Person detection, re-ID, tracking and counting using CNN